MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/all-tutorials.md

 * <a href="../setting-up-your-development-environment/setting-up-the-mobilefirst-development-environment/">Setting up the MobileFirst development environment</a>
 * <a href="../setting-up-your-development-environment/setting-up-the-ios-development-environment/">Setting up the iOS development environment</a>
 * <a href="../setting-up-your-development-environment/setting-up-the-android-development-environment/">Setting up the Android development environment</a>
-* <a href="../setting-up-your-development-environment/setting-up-the-windows-universal-and-windows-phone-8-development-environment/">Setting up the Windows Phone 8 development environment</a>
+* <a href="../setting-up-your-development-environment/setting-up-the-windows-universal-and-windows-phone-8-10-development-environment/">Setting up the Windows Phone 8 &amp; 10 development environment</a>
-* <a href="../setting-up-your-development-environment/setting-up-the-windows-universal-and-windows-phone-8-development-environment/">Setting up the Windows 8 Universal development environment</a>
+* <a href="../setting-up-your-development-environment/setting-up-the-windows-universal-and-windows-phone-8-10-development-environment/">Setting up the Windows 8 &amp; 10 Universal development environment</a>
 * <a href="../hello-world/introduction-to-mobilefirst-platform-operations-console/">Introduction to MobileFirst Operations Console</a>

 ### <a href="../adding-mfpf-sdk/">Adding the MobileFirst SDK</a>
 Add the MobileFirst Platform Foundation SDK to your Cordova or Native iOS, Android, Windows/Phone application.

 * <a href="../configuring-mfpf-sdk/integrating-mfpf-sdk-in-cordova-applications/">Integrating MobileFirst Platform Foundation SDK in Cordova Applications</a>
 * <a href="../configuring-mfpf-sdk/configuring-a-native-ios-application-with-the-mfp-sdk/"> Configuring a native iOS application with the MobileFirst Platform SDK</a>